someobserver/recurgence/math/09-recurgent-field-equations/01-core-field-equations/index.md

 Implication:

-Recursive processes induce curvature in the semantic geometry, which in turn modulates subsequent recursive flows.
-This establishes a closed feedback system in which the manifold's structure is continuously reshaped by, and in turn shapes, the propagation of coherence.
+Recursive processes generate curvature in the semantic geometry, which then modulates subsequent recursive flows.
+This interplay creates a closed feedback system: the manifold's structure is continually reshaped by the propagation of coherence, even as it shapes that propagation in turn.

 ---